General Terms and Conditions

 Commuter: Any student who is not living in RIT Residence Halls, RIT INN, or Greek Housing.
 These include those living in Global Village, Riverknoll, University Commons, off campus apartments, their own homes, or etc. Commuters are eligible for the commuter or required meal plans options.

-Dining Dollars: A nontaxable electronic form of payment used to purchase perishable and nonperishable food and beverage items in RIT Dining Services locations and vending machines.
+Dining Dollars: A nontaxable electronic form of payment used to purchase perishable and nonperishable food and beverage items in RIT Dining locations and vending machines.
 Must use RIT ID card to purchase goods with Dining Dollars.

 Gracie’s Meal: Valid for one (1) meal at Gracie’s, located in Grace Watson Hall.
 This meal is only included in the Tiger plans.
 Gracie’s is our all you care to eat facility.